-- Bill Asbury, Kent State Varsity K Hall of Fame, All-MAC and MAC Offensive Player of the Year, Honorable Mention All-American, Pittsburgh Steelers running back, NFL's longest run from scrimmage in 1967.197 - Jon Brooks, Kent State Varsity K Hall of Fame, two-time first-team All-MAC, an Honorable Mention All-American, 1967 College All-Star Game selection (played offensive tackle against the Green Bay Packers), NFL second-round draft pick of the Philadelphia Eagles.198 - Jim Corrigall, Kent State Varsity K Hall of Fame, three-time first-team All-MAC, firstteam College Football All-American, NFL second-round draft pick of the St. Louis Cardinals, jersey retired by Kent State, Toronto Argonauts defensive end, Canadian Football League Hall of Fame member.199 - Don "The Human Hammer" Fitzgerald, Kent State Varsity K Hall of Fame, two-time All-MAC, Honorable Mention All-American, set two NCAA D-1 rushing records, nation's second leading rusher in 1966, NFL scout said he was "the best big man in the country inside the 10-yard line," fourth-round pick of the St. Louis Cardinals.200 - Pat Gucciardo, Kent State Varsity K Hall of Fame, two-time first-team All-MAC, Honorable Mention All-American, New York Jets defensive back.201 - Lou Harris, Kent State Varsity K Hall of Fame, two-time first-team All-MAC, Honorable Mention All-American, his 19 career interceptions is still the Kent State record, and he did it in only 23 varsity games, Pittsburgh Steelers defensive back.202 - Don Nottingham, Kent State Varsity K Hall of Fame, two-time All-MAC, Baltimore Colts and Miami Dolphins running back, Super Bowl VIII champion, ranked in the top 10 for NFL rushing touchdowns in 1974, 1975, and 1976.203
+- Bill Asbury, Kent State Varsity K Hall of Fame, All-MAC and MAC Offensive Player of the Year, Honorable Mention All-American, Pittsburgh Steelers running back, NFL's longest run from scrimmage in 1967.204 - Jon Brooks, Kent State Varsity K Hall of Fame, two-time first-team All-MAC, an Honorable Mention All-American, 1967 College All-Star Game selection (played offensive tackle against the Green Bay Packers), NFL second-round draft pick of the Philadelphia Eagles.205 - Jim Corrigall, Kent State Varsity K Hall of Fame, three-time first-team All-MAC, first-team College Football All-American, NFL second-round draft pick of the St. Louis Cardinals, jersey retired by Kent State, Toronto Argonauts defensive end, Canadian Football League Hall of Fame member.206 - Don "The Human Hammer" Fitzgerald, Kent State Varsity K Hall of Fame, two-time All-MAC, Honorable Mention All-American, set two NCAA D-1 rushing records, nation's second leading rusher in 1966, NFL scout said he was "the best big man in the country inside the 10-yard line," fourth-round pick of the St. Louis Cardinals.207 - Pat Gucciardo, Kent State Varsity K Hall of Fame, two-time first-team All-MAC, Honorable Mention All-American, New York Jets defensive back.208 - Lou Harris, Kent State Varsity K Hall of Fame, two-time first-team All-MAC, Honorable Mention All-American, his 19 career interceptions is still the Kent State record, and he did it in only 23 varsity games, Pittsburgh Steelers defensive back.209

+Don Nottingham, Kent State Varsity K Hall of Fame, two-time All-MAC, Baltimore Colts and Miami Dolphins running back, Super Bowl VIII champion, ranked in the top 10 for NFL rushing touchdowns in 1974, 1975, and 1976.210

 Don Fitzgerald said, "When I first came to Kent State, I guess I gave Coach Strang and some of the others a tough time.
-He straightened me out and it made me a better football player and person."204 best of all," Corrigall continued, "after I became coach (in 1994), Leo was one of the first people to step forward and congratulate me.
-I always had great respect for Leo."209
+He straightened me out and it made me a better football player and person."211

 Ron Swartz, who played quarterback and was a captain for Strang at Kent State, after having done so at Massillon as well, said, "I wouldn't say you feared him, but you respected him.
-You knew you had to produce or you would lose your starting job."205
+You knew you had to produce or you would lose your starting job."
+212

 Jim Corrigall said he came to Kent for one reason: Leo Strang.
-206 "I'll probably always remember being recruited to Kent State by that man, his mannerisms and his style."207 "He kept the whole process light and enjoyable, and it was a great time for everyone involved."208 "But
+213 "I'll probably always remember being recruited to Kent State by that man, his mannerisms and his style."
+214 "He kept the whole process light and enjoyable, and it was a great time for everyone involved."
+215 "But best of all," Corrigall continued, "after I became coach (in 1994), Leo was one of the first people to step forward and congratulate me.
+I always had great respect for Leo."
+216

-Kent State won its only MAC title in 1973, with former Massillon quarterback Don James as its coach.210 Strang's successful effort in making Kent competitive in the MAC caused James to consider the Kent job.211 James said, "I watched the movies and Leo Strang came within one inch of making it real big at Kent State University, and that was the reason I was interested in taking that job."212
+Kent State won its only MAC title in 1973, with former Massillon quarterback Don James as its coach.217 Strang's successful effort in making Kent competitive in the MAC caused James to consider the Kent job.218 James said, "I watched the movies and Leo Strang came within one inch of making it real big at Kent State University, and that was the reason I was interested in taking that job."219